miles-berman/SAMPLE-HELPER/README.md

 # SMPL-HLPR
-A python "sampler" to change bit depth, sample rate, and pitch of audio files.
+A python "sampler" to change bit depth, sample rate, and pitch of WAV, MP3, & M4A files.
-The app allows users to load audio files (WAV, MP3, & M4A), and manipulate the audio in real-time.
+The app allows users to load files and manipulate the audio in real-time.
 Users can adjust the bit depth, sample rate, and pitch of the audio, and apply these changes on the fly.

 ## Features